iCliniq Logo

 Hello doctor,

-I have swollen lymph in my neck for the past two months, dry cough for three months, on and off a fever in the evening, headache, vague, abdominal pain and muscle pain.
+I have had swollen lymph nodes in my neck for the past two months, a dry cough for three months, on and off a fever in the evening, headache, vague abdominal pain, and muscle pain.

 Hello,